Hey, folks, Coco up at rushlimbaugh.com is going to link to that map I was just talking about.

 It never results in whatever the objective is actually happening.

-John Deere was uh all of a sudden saved, not having to lay people off, or was it caterpillar?
+Remember, part of Obama's stimulus was, who was it, John Deere was all of a sudden saved, not having to lay people off, or was it Caterpillar?

-It's caterpillar, never going to have to lay anybody off, and caterpillar kept laying people off even after Obama's stimulus.
+And Caterpillar kept laying people off even after Obama's stimulus.

-The Trump stimulus, he has assured everybody's gonna be revenue neutral, but when people hear that, they smirk too.
+The Trump stimulus, he has assured everybody's going to be revenue neutral.

-Well, that's what everybody says revenue neutral.
+Well, that's what everybody says, revenue neutral.

-So, built In opposition to that claim.
+So built-in opposition to that claim.

 Trump's stimulus is not in one year.